The Bust Of The Mahr

 That night would culminate in the most terrifying episode yet experienced.
 Afterwards, she retired for the night, whilst I had remained in the Great Hall.
 Her room was in the apartments downstairs, since I did not want to have her far from my protection.
 The storm had brooded, this heightened preoccupation within me that bedeviled my mind.

-Immediately I closed the window, but the Lady Fisher was not awakened, as I had entered.
+I had closed the window, but the Lady Fischer was not awakened as I had entered.
 When I finished closing the window then, I was shocked with what I had seen.
-Sitting on the bosom of the Lady Fisher so placidly, was the devious mahr ogling her breasts, with his lascivious eyes and drool.
-I did not want to awaken the Lady Fisher, and cause a disquieting stir in her.
-I had stared at his ugsome, ungainly guise.
+Sitting on the bosom of the Lady Fischer so placidly, was the devious mahr ogling her breasts, with his lascivious eyes and drool.
+I did not want to awaken the Lady Fischer and cause a disquieting stir in her.
+I had stared at his ugsome and ungainly guise.

 The chamber was dark and blear, and fraught of imminent peril and terror.
 The lamp did not lit at all, as his scarlet eyes wielded over my dismay.
 His piercing eyes had exuded this hellish grin that was created from an unearthly world of iniquity.
 He was the embodiment of a serf of some Plutonian kin, curst by the tongues of the righteous ones.